PepperoniBlvd/Distributed-SSSP/README.md

    ./SSSP_parallel --nThreads 4 --sourceVertex 1 --inputFile [absolute_path_of_input_graph] --displayOutput [yes/no]
    ```

-   --nThreads: number of threads
+   `--nThreads`: number of threads

-   --sourceVertex: the ID of the source vertex
+   `--sourceVertex`: the ID of the source vertex

-   --inputFile: the absolute path of the input graph
+   `--inputFile`: the absolute path of the input graph

-   --displayOutput: whether to print out the result of the shortest path
+   `--displayOutput`: whether to print out the result of the shortest path

-2. Run the executable file SSSP_parallel on slurm:
+2. Run the executable file SSSP_parallel on Slurm cluster:
    create a a bash script  in the following format:

    ```bash